MikeGruz/mikegruz.github.io/cv.md

 Hunt, Kate, and Mike Gruszczynski.
 "The Influence of New and Traditional Media Coverage on Public Attention to Social Movements: The Case of the Dakota Access Pipeline Protests."
 In press at [*Information, Communication, and Society.*](https://www.tandfonline.com/doi/full/10.1080/1369118X.2019.1670228){:target="_blank"}

 Comfort, Suzannah Evans, Edson Tandoc, and Mike Gruszczynski.
 "Who is heard in climate change journalism?
-Sourcing patterns in climate change news in China, India, Singapore, and Thailand."
-In press at *Climactic Change.*
+Sourcing patterns in climate change news in China, India, Singapore, and Thailand." [*Climactic Change.* (Published online first Nov.
+20, 2019)](https://link.springer.com/article/10.1007/s10584-019-02597-1){:target="_blank"}

 Friesen, Amanda, Mike Gruszczynski, Kevin B. Smith, and John R. Alford.
 "Political Orientations Vary with Detection of Androstenone."
 In press at *Politics and the Life Sciences.*

 Hunt, Kate, and Mike Gruszczynski.
-"The Ratification of CEDAW and the Liberalization of Abortion Laws."
-In press at [*Politics & Gender.*](https://www.cambridge.org/core/journals/politics-and-gender/article/ratification-of-cedaw-and-the-liberalization-of-abortion-laws/BF1314CB5F3384C21CB6BB788A6D4FE7){:target="_blank"}
+2019.
+"The Ratification of CEDAW and the Liberalization of Abortion Laws." [*Politics & Gender* 15: 722-45.](https://www.cambridge.org/core/journals/politics-and-gender/article/ratification-of-cedaw-and-the-liberalization-of-abortion-laws/BF1314CB5F3384C21CB6BB788A6D4FE7){:target="_blank"}

 Wagner, Michael W., and Mike Gruszczynski.
 2018.
 "Who Gets Covered?
 Ideological Extremity and News Coverage of Members of the U.S. Congress." [*Journalism & Mass Communication Quarterly,* 95(3): 670-690.](http://journals.sagepub.com/doi/full/10.1177/1077699017702836){:target="_blank"}